 Below are some top tips on how to avoid them and some key questions to ask.

-Check what documentation the OOH provider requires before you start work as different providers may have different requirements.
+Check what documentation the out of hours provider requires before you start work as different providers may have different requirements.

 For example, are you required to provide: